Specialties

 - Outline the steps a doctor should take to ensure that the DVLA is informed about dangerous drivers (CSP3)

-- Ethics and Obstetrics and Gynaecology
+- Ethics in Obstetrics and Gynaecology

 - Demonstrate knowledge of laws, and systems of professional regulation through the GMC and others, relevant to medical practice, including the ability to complete relevant certificates and legal documents and liaise with the coroner or procurator fiscal wh (YR5intro)